Domestic Battery Illinois

-Domestic Violence Laws in Illinois Pertain to Many Situations
+Domestic Violence Laws Pertain to Many Situations

 Due to contemporary domestic violence laws in Illinois, many types of disputes among intimate partners or co-parents lead to pending charges.
 The causes of these often include activities like slapping, shoving, or blocking access to exits, among others.

 Domestic Battery in Illinois Isn’t The End.
+Get an Attorney.

 Domestic Battery in Illinois

-Domestic Battery Illinois Sentence
+Domestic Battery Sentence

-Domestic Battery Charges Illinois
+Domestic Battery Charges

-If you’re arrested for domestic violence, depending on the circumstances, you may be charged with either a misdemeanor or a felony.
+If you’re arrested for domestic violence charges, depending on the circumstances, you may be charged with either a misdemeanor or a felony.
 The maximum penalty for a Class A misdemeanor is a fine of $2,500 and up to a year in jail.
 If you have prior convictions, however, you may be charged with a Class 4 Felony.
 The sentence for this conviction is a maximum fine of up to $25,000 and one to three years in state prison.

 Aggravated Domestic Battery Charges in Illinois

-If you face aggravated domestic battery charges in Illinois, a skilled attorney may petition in your behalf for probation.
+If you face aggravated domestic battery charges in Illinois, a skilled attorney may petition on your behalf for probation.
 Even if the court grants this petition, you will still be required to serve at least 60 days in prison.

 The court may reach a Class 4 felony conviction if the criminal history of the accused includes at least one previous domestic battery conviction.
 The incident or behavior may also result in a Class 4 felony if it consists of one of the conditions listed in the Illinois Domestic Violence Act.
 These include:

 If you’re facing charges of aggravated battery in or around Kendall County, Illinois, an attorney can investigate and discover if you were wrongfully charged.
-In the event that the charges are not dropped, an experienced lawyer may be able to negotiate a plea bargain for lesser charges.
+In the event that the charges are not dropped, an experienced criminal defense lawyer may be able to negotiate a plea bargain for lesser charges.

 Illinois Order of Protection Facts

 - An Emergency Order of Protection (EOP) is a court order that protects the petitioner from a specific individual called the respondent.
-As an emergency action, the order doesn’t require the respondent to know about the hearing and the order takes effect as soon as the judge approves it.
+As an emergency action, the order doesn’t require the respondent to know about the hearing, and the order takes effect as soon as the judge approves it.
 An Emergency Order lasts only 14 to 21 days.

 - The Plenary Order is issued by the judge at the court hearing.
-Although the petitioner must appear at court, the accused may decline attendance.
+Although the petitioner must appear in court, the accused may decline attendance.
 He or she must be informed of the hearing, as well as the outcome.
 A Plenary Order may continue up to two decades.